EmpathyApp/EmpathyApp/docs/dependencies/risks-and-defects.md

 **php injection** | |
 One extra db row for each form submit | Ninja forms | Because of this we are making our own forms (at the time of writing) "undefined variable return_value on line 406" | Neat Skype Status pro/v2 | Minor bug known to the developer of nss, doesn't seem to affect functionality
+Neat skype status calls empathizer even if she is logged out | Neat Skype Status pro/v2 | the empathizer will be in the queue and will be called last (2nd to last?)